 British Columbia implements certain fire bans and restrictions when there are significant risks to its population and environment.
 There are three categories of fires that can be affected by restrictions: open fires, campfires and forest use.

 Before you embark on a trip you can check on any fire bans and restrictions in effect across the province.
-Note that such restrictions do not include areas which are within the boundaries of local government and subject to their bylaws – verify local policies before starting any fire.
+Such restrictions do not include areas which are within the boundaries of local government and subject to their bylaws – verify local policies before starting any fire.
 Note that in some wildlife management areas and conservation lands in BC campfires are never allowed.

-Also, for emergency preparedness messaging, resources and provincial updates visit Hello BC’s Emergency Information.
+Also, for emergency preparedness messaging, resources and provincial updates visit Hello BC’s Emergency Information webpage.

-Additional information can be found at BC Fire Bans and Restrictions.
+Additional information can be found on the provincial government’s webpage BC Fire Bans and Restrictions.